readingcapital/readingcapital.github.io/volume-1/index.md

 1. *technical composition* means of production and living labour and
 2. *value composition* constant and variable capital.

-Insofar, the value composition is a reflection of the technical composition we speak of *organic composition*.
+Insofar as the value composition is a reflection of the technical composition we speak of *organic composition*.
 If organic composition remains the same, then as capital grows its demand for labour(-power) increases at the same speed.
 The faster capital grows, the faster its demand for workers grows as well.
 This way